bosnet/isaac-consensus-protocol/examples/cases/quorum-safety/README.md

 {"action":"save-message","created":1519105833.9364831,"logger":"consensus","message":"f46b34f6160111e8af220050b68fda61","node":"n8"}
 ```

-One faulty node in 2 common nodes, all the quorum was reached the consensus.
+Since there is only one faulty node among two common nodes, all the nodes in quorum 'q1' and 'q2' saved the same message(`f46b34f6160111e8af220050b68fda61`) and reached consensus.
+This quorum design guarantees safety.